barchart/alerting-service-public/docs/content/concepts/data_structures.md

 ### Alert

-_Refer to [```Schema.Alert```](/content/sdk/lib-data?id=schemaalert) for a formal definition._

 **An "alert" is essentially a container for conditions.** It has an owner.
-It always exists in one state (e.g.inactive, started, triggered).
+It always exists one, mutually-exclusive state (e.g. inactive, starting, started, or triggered).
 All conditions must evaluate to true before the alert will trigger.

-Here is an object — using the fewest fields necessary — to create a new alert:
+Here is an example — using the fewest fields necessary — to create a new alert:

 ```json (psuedo)
 {